nte23/nte23/README.md

 ## ✨ Outside of Code
-Exploring aviation, fitness and interior design
+Exploring aviation, fitness, plants and interior design